starmanfrommars/REACT-LAB/README.md

 the corresponding page component based on the selected link.
 Use BrowserRouter and Route components for routing.
 Highlight the active link in the navigation menu to indicate the current page

-10.Design a React application featuring a class-based component that demonstrates the use of lifecycle methods to interact with an external API.
+10. Design a React application featuring a class-based component that demonstrates the use of lifecycle methods to interact with an external API.
 The component should fetch and update data dynamically based on user interactions or state changes.
 Use the componentDidMount lifecycle method to fetch data from an API when the component is initially rendered.
 Display the fetched data in a structured format, such as a table